Piracy in the Gulf of Guinea: International actors & capacity building

-The Gulf of Guinea is a valuable global shipping route with numerous international shipping conglomerates passing through the region every day.
-With this large flow of the global economy flowing through the Gulf, the issue of piracy has caught the attention of the international actors.
+The Gulf of Guinea is a global shipping route with international shipping conglomerates passing through the region every day.
+With this flow of the global economy through the Gulf, the issue of piracy has caught the attention of international actors.
 Significant capacity building investments have been made by international actors, like the US, China, and some European states, in the Gulf of Guinea to train local militaries and support states in the regions to counter piracy.
 Capacity building is a central commonality out of all the varying national maritime strategies that international actors and the core of many of these actors' counter piracy in the Gulf of Guinea.

 Nevertheless, actions of international actors in the Gulf can have unintended consequences, such as political kidnappings.
 A localised approach with dialogue focused on regional clans on land can have a greater level of success to counter piracy, rather than efforts that are singularly concentrated on the land or sea.
 The localised focus on actors in communities is important because it is the local communities that sustain piracy and if international actors want to tackle piracy in the Gulf, they need to hone their counter piracy and capacity building on the root causes of piracy.
 This requires a concerted capacity building drive to strengthen local governments, reduce corruption and illegal economic opportunities.

 The push by international actors to counter piracy has been relatively successful off the coast of Somalia, as a result, counter piracy in the Western Indian Ocean holds valuable lessons for tackling piracy in the Gulf of Guinea.
 At present the institutions and efforts of international actors to respond to the prevalent threat of piracy in the Gulf of Guinea have proven to be largely fruitless.
 The two models of counter piracy by international actors allows for understanding the current counter piracy situation in the Gulf; the 'failed state' model – where international actors have a relatively free rein to counter piracy, which was witnessed in Somalia – and the 'regional' model – which requires the international community to cooperate, coordinate and work within the confines of numerous central governments in the region, which is on display in the Gulf of Guinea.
 As counter piracy efforts in Somalia and the Gulf of Guinea showcase, the 'failed state' model is best suited to international actors dealing with piracy.
 The plethora of robust central governments in the GoG makes the 'regional' model less effective for counter piracy by international actors.